-RDI is launching a campaign for a World Health Assembly (WHA) Resolution on Rare Diseases in 2025.
+RDI is calling for the adoption of a World Health Assembly Resolution on Rare Diseases at the World Health Assembly 2025.

 Why a WHA Resolution?